swank-rats/docs/in/robot/robot.md

 ### DMCC

 The DMCC library enables python to interact with the motor controller cape.
 The cape generates a PWM proportional to a value between -10000 and 10000 which can be configured over a Python interface.
-The Cape can be stacked 4 times.
+The cape can be stacked 4 times.

 For the Swank-Rats robot we use one cape to control two motors, one for left and one for right.